borkdude/analyze-reify/README.md

 # find-reify-usage

-This project finds reify usages in Clojure files you provide to it via the command line.
+This project finds reify usages in Clojure files provided on the command line.
 It is implemented using [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure) and Rust.

 ## Build